Seandor/peerdependenciesfinder/README.md

 ## Known Issues

-- Duplicate dependencies if there's imports from a specific path.
+- None

 ## Release Notes

 ### 0.0.6

 Initial release of peer dependencies finder.

+### 1.0.0

+Fix duplicate dependencies if the imports are from a specific path.

 ---